ServBay + Docker Integration FAQ

 14

-Method 3: System-wide trust at runtime (volume mount + custom entrypoint)
+Method 3: System-wide trust at runtime (volume mount & custom startup command)

-Mount the CA file directly and execute commands to update CA trust at container startup.
-This avoids building a custom image but makes the container’s command more complex.
+Mount the CA file and run commands to update system trust at container start.
+This avoids a custom image build but can complicate the startup sequence.

-version: '3.8' services: myapp: image: ubuntu:latest # Or any base supporting update-ca-certificates volumes: - /Applications/ServBay/ssl/private/ServBay-Private-CA-ECC-Root.crt:/usr/local/share/ca-certificates/ServBay-User-CA.crt:ro command: > sh -c " echo 'Attempting to update CA certificates...' && if command -v update-ca-certificates > /dev/null; then if [ ! -f /usr/bin/update-ca-certificates ]; then apt-get update && apt-get install -y --no-install-recommends ca-certificates; fi && update-ca-certificates && echo 'CA certificates updated.' else echo 'update-ca-certificates command not found, skipping CA update.' fi && echo 'Starting application...' && exec your_original_application_command_here # Replace with the default CMD or your app launch command " extra_hosts: ["secure.servbay.demo:host-gateway"] # If needed, run as root for CA updates, or handle permissions via entrypoint script # user: root
+(Debian/Ubuntu-based image):yamlNotes:version: '3.8' services: myapp: image: ubuntu:latest volumes: # Mount CA directly to expected location # macOS path example - /Applications/ServBay/ssl/private/ServBay-Private-CA-ECC-Root.crt:/usr/local/share/ca-certificates/ServBay-User-CA.crt:ro # Windows example (update for your OS) # - C:\ServBay\ssl\private\ServBay-Private-CA-ECC-Root.crt:/usr/local/share/ca-certificates/ServBay-User-CA.crt:ro # Override command to update certs and run original app command: > sh -c " echo 'Attempting to update CA certificates...' && if command -v update-ca-certificates > /dev/null; then if [ ! -f /usr/bin/update-ca-certificates ]; then apt-get update && apt-get install -y --no-install-recommends ca-certificates; fi && update-ca-certificates && echo 'CA certificates updated.' else echo 'update-ca-certificates command not found, skipping CA update.' fi && echo 'Starting application...' && exec your_original_application_command_here " extra_hosts: ["secure.servbay.demo:host-gateway"] # If you need root permissions for update-ca-certificates but your app runs as non-root, further entrypoint adjustments may be needed # user: root

 1